Aliases for NDUFA2 Gene

 GeneCards Summary for NDUFA2 Gene

 NDUFA2 (NADH:Ubiquinone Oxidoreductase Subunit A2) is a Protein Coding gene.
-Diseases associated with NDUFA2 include leigh syndrome and leigh syndrome with leukodystrophy.
-Among its related pathways are Metabolism and A-beta Pathways: Uptake and Degradation.
-GO annotations related to this gene include NADH dehydrogenase (ubiquinone) activity.
+Diseases associated with NDUFA2 include Mitochondrial Complex I Deficiency, Nuclear Type 13 and Leukoencephalopathy, Cystic, Without Megalencephaly.
+Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and GABAergic synapse.
+Gene Ontology (GO) annotations related to this gene include NADH dehydrogenase (ubiquinone) activity.

 Accessory subunit of the mitochondrial membrane respiratory chain NADH dehydrogenase (Complex I), that is believed not to be involved in catalysis.
 Complex I functions in the transfer of electrons from NADH to the respiratory chain.
 The immediate electron acceptor for the enzyme is believed to be ubiquinone.